McConnell responds to uproar over comment about Black voters

 “I think he would confirm with you that I recruited him to run.
 I’ve supported him, and I’m proud of him,” McConnell said.
 “I have had African American speechwriters, schedulers, office managers over the years.”

+Charles Booker, a Kentucky Democrat running for the U.S. Senate, had been among many who had blasted the Republican earlier in the week.
+Booker, who is Black, did not back down from criticizing McConnell on Friday.

+"Mitch McConnell wants you to know it's fine for him to block Voting Rights because he has Black friends," tweeted Booker, who unsuccessfully ran for McConnell's seat in 2020 and is challenging GOP Sen. Rand Paul this year.

-McConnell rebuffed concerns among Democrats that state legislatures across the country are seeking to disenfranchise minority voters by pointing to record-high turnout for all voters in the 2020 election.
+McConnell tried to rebuff concerns among Democrats that GOP state lawmakers across the country are trying to disenfranchise minority voters by pointing to record-high turnout for all voters in the 2020 election.

 Federal legislation like the kind he and other GOP lawmakers blocked on Wednesday also wasn't necessary, he said, because the Voting Rights Act was still law and concerns over specific state voting laws could be worked out through the court system.